 Don’t miss the most impressive ofrenda at Casa Azul

-If you’re in Mexico City during the time leading up to Día de los Muertos, you can’t miss the ofrenda at Casa Azul—the former home-turned-museum of Frida Kahlo.
+If you’re looking for things to do in Mexico City during the time leading up to Día de los Muertos, you can’t miss the ofrenda at Casa Azul—the former home-turned-museum of Frida Kahlo.

 Surely you know who Frida is (right!?) so I won’t go into an explanation, but the ofrenda in her memory is the most impressive I’ve ever seen.
 But, really, of course it is–it’s Frida!
 I would expect nothing less.
 The only thing that could’ve made it better: more monkeys and everything lit on fire!!!! (see: Coco)